kentchau/ngcourse-next/handout/05-components.md

 Component is an object that structures and represents a UI element.
 It consists of two parts, component **controller** and component **template**.

-With that in mind let's define a basic component in a separate typescript file:
+With that in mind let's define a basic component in a separate typescript file in *components/main/main-component.ts*:

 ```typescript
   import {makeComponent} from 'utils/component-maker';